 Choose an area you can afford

 This should be concern number one.
 Do your research on not only how much it will cost you to rent or buy a home in the area you’re moving to.
 Figure out what the costs of living are there, as well.
-From local grocery store prices to the utilities you’re trying to rely on, do some research to figure out how much living costs are per month.
+From local grocery store prices to the utilities energy usage you’ll need to rely on, do some research to figure out how much living costs are per month.

 Decide whether it’s a short-term or permanent thing